-(7.b) ReGina has provided comprehensive administration support for students at a commercial dive school in the past.
-Has helped students complete all student paperwork, payment plans, and information as needed.
-ReGina has been a Full Charge Bookkeeper for the past 35 years in many types of businesses including a vocational training school.
-She has proficiently kept Student files, given housing advice as necessary, assisted students with a good budgeting plan in order to be successful in completing their education and in compiling relevant job history information on past students of a commercial dive school.
+(7.b) ReGina has provided comprehensive administrative support for students at a commercial dive school in the past.
+Has helped Students complete all student paperwork, payment plans, and information as needed.
+She has been a Full Charge Bookkeeper for the past 35 years in many types of businesses including a vocational training school.
+She has proficiently kept Student files, given housing advice as necessary, assisted students with a good budgeting plan in order to be successful in completing their education and in compiling relevant job history information.